Deforestation in Brazil's Cerrado savanna hits seven-year high | Headlines

 Deforestation in Brazil's Cerrado savanna hits seven-year high

 Deforestation in Brazil's Cerrado savanna rose to a seven-year high, government data showed on Wednesday, destroying a vital habitat for threatened species and releasing huge amounts of greenhouse gases that drive climate change.
-Destruction of native vegetation rose 25% to 10,689 square kilometers (4,127 square miles) for the 12 months through July, compared with the previous period, according to a statement from space research agency Inpe – an area larger than Lebanon.
+The Cerrado, the world's most species-rich savanna, has given way to Brazil's expanding agricultural frontier for decades.

 - Country: